seojeewon/EWHA_ML_07/README.md

 # EWHA_ML_07
-This is the repository of team 7 기괴학습.</br>
+This is the repository of the team 7 기괴학습.</br>

-We classify 95 websites in closed-world scenario. </br>
-In open-world scenario, we classify whether the site is monitored or not and classify if the site is monitored, and if it is monitored, we classify which site it is.
-It depends on the dataset.

 ## 📌Introduction
+The aim of the project is to create a machine learning model using network packet flow data detected by Tor, to determine whether the arbitrary data is being monitored by Tor and to identify its destination.
 ### 🌐Closed-world scenario
-For the closed-world experiments, the objective is to classify the 95 monitored websites.
+For the closed-world experiments, the objective is to classify the 95 monitored websites.</br>
 We run three models for closed-world setting, the file starts with the prefix `closed_`.

 ### 🌐Open-world scenario